sib-swiss/sib-tech-blog/_posts/2017-08-21-bioinformatics-with-spark.markdown

 # DRAFT DOCUMENT (NOT READY FOR PUBLISH)

-This tutorial shows how to analyse protein sequences and amino acids going through the basics of Apache Spark.
-The same can be applied to genomic data with nucletidics bases.
+This tutorial gives an introduction to Apache Spark taking as use case protein sequences and amino acids, commonly used in  bioinformatics.
+The same procedure can also be applied to  genomic data with nucleotides (A,C,G,T).
-Look at ADAM project for more complex examples.

 # Download data